criblio/helm-charts/common_docs/EXTRA_EXAMPLES.md

 ## Using extraVolumeMounts <a name="extraVolumeMounts"></a>
 _Availability: logstream-workergroup and logstream-leader_

-The `extraVolumeMounts` option allows you to mount multiple volume types within a pod.
+Use  `extraVolumeMounts` to mount multiple volume types within a pod.
 If you specify an `existingClaim` attribute, it will mount the specified Persistent Volume Claim (PVC) as a [Persistent Volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).
 If you instead specify a `hostPath` attribute, it will mount that path from the host node into the Pod as a [hostPath](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath) volume.
 If you include neither, `extraVolumeMounts` will treat the definition as an [emptyDir](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir) mount.

 <dl>
 <dt>name</dt>